cupy/cupy/docs/source/tutorial/recurrentnet.rst

 Instead, Chainer provides evaluation mode of forward computation, which does not store the history of computation.
 This is enabled by just passing ``volatile`` flag to all input variables.
-Such variables is called *volatile variables*.
+Such variables are called *volatile variables*.

 .. warning::